-The Finance Board membership was expanded from eight to ten members with Senate Bill 205 on March 11, 2022, effective 90 days from passage on June 9, 2022.
-The Bill amends WV Code §15-16-4.
+The Finance Board membership was expanded from eight to ten members with Senate Bill 205 on June 6, 2023.
+The Bill amends WV Code §5-16-4.
 Finance Board members are appointed by the Governor, serve a term of four years, and are eligible for reappointment.
 The State Department of Administration cabinet secretary, or designee, serves as Chairman of the Board and is a voting member.
 One member represents the hospitals, one member represents the non-hospital health care providers, four members represent labor, education, public employees, and public retirees and the remaining members represent the public at large.

 Members may obtain optional life insurance coverage from \$2,500 to \$150,000 depending on age; however, optional accidental death and dismemberment insurance is not available.
 Members may also elect dependent optional life coverage at levels of up to \$40,000 for spouse and \$15,000 per child.
-Amounts collected by the RHBT from members for optional coverage totaled \$23.0 million and \$23.2 million during the fiscal years ended June 30, 2023 and 2022, respectively, and were remitted directly to the carrier.
+Amounts collected by the RHBT from members for optional coverage totaled \$23.0 million and \$23.0 million during the fiscal years ended June 30, 2024 and 2023, respectively, and were remitted directly to the carrier.
 The RHBT functions as an agent for these optional benefits and, accordingly, neither these premiums nor the related costs are reflected in the financial statements.